The Infinitesimal Phase Response Curves of Oscillators in Piecewise Smooth Dynamical Systems: Results

 with a near-unit eigenvalue of approximately $0.998$.
 The associated eigenvector, $\hat{\bm{z}}_{1,0}$ is,

-As in the previous two examples, the initial condition of the iPRC, $\bm{z}_{1,0}$, comes from scaling this eigenvector of matrix $B$, $\hat{\bm{z}}_{1,0}$, by Eq.~\eqref{eq:normalization} of Corollary \ref{corl:circuit}:
+As in the preceding examples, the initial condition of the iPRC, $\bm{z}_{1,0}$, comes from scaling this eigenvector of matrix $B$, $\hat{\bm{z}}_{1,0}$, by Eq.~\eqref{eq:normalization} of Corollary \ref{corl:circuit}:

 The values $\bdypt_{1}$ and $T$ represent the initial condition of the limit cycle and the total period of the limit cycle, respectively, and are found numerically.
-The iPRC is found by combining \eqref{eq:iprc_exact} with the jump matrices \eqref{eq:shc-m1}, \eqref{eq:shc-m2}, \eqref{eq:shc-m3} and matrix exponentials Eqs.~\eqref{eq:shc-zi}.

-\revonealso{As in Figure \ref{modified-iris-iprc}, we choose the perturbation magnitude to be $10^{-4}$, with width equal to the time step and follow the same procedure used to generate Figure \ref{fig:iPRC_compare_Glass}.
+\revonealso{For the numerical iPRC, we choose the perturbation magnitude to be $10^{-4}$, with width equal to the time step and follow the same procedure used to generate Figure \ref{fig:glass_pasternack}(b).
 Figure~\ref{fig:nominal-biting-prc} plots the resulting analytic iPRC together with the iPRC obtained numerically by the direct perturbation method, showing good agreement.} \revonealso{The greatest phase advance in response to a positive perturbation in the $(1,0,0)$ direction (black), $(0,1,0)$ direction (solid gray), and $(0,0,1)$ direction (light dashed gray lines) occurs at phase 2/3 (entry to the region including the point $(0,0,1)$), phase 0 (entry to the solid region including the point $(1,0,0)$), and phase 1/3 (entry to the region including point $(0,1,0)$), respectively. }

+\yp{Each of the preceding examples is consistent with our theory.
+We now turn to more practical applications.
+In the final pair of examples to follow, we demonstrate the utility of Theorem \ref{theorem} and iPRCs in general by analyzing weakly coupled piecewise smooth oscillators in 4- and 6-dimensions, respectively.}